pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_1/index.md

 ### 3.2 Admin privileges

-After that [create a su user for docker](https://docs.docker.com/engine/install/linux-postinstall/), so you don't have to write `sudo docker` constantly:
+After that [create a su user for docker](https://docs.docker.com/engine/install/linux-postinstall/), so you don't have to write `sudo` constantly using docker:

 ```bash
 sudo groupadd docker